 On May 8, 2008, Kenji Inaba filed a suit against Callaway Golf Japan in the Osaka District Court in Japan.
 Inaba has alleged that certain golf balls sold by Callaway Golf Japan with a hex aerodynamic pattern infringe his Japanese utility design patent No. 3,478,303 and his Japanese design patent No. 1,300,582.
 Inaba is seeking damages pursuant to a royalty based on sales.
 Callaway Golf Japan filed an administrative proceeding in the Japan Patent and Trademark Office ("Japan PTO") seeking to invalidate the patents in suit.
 The Japan PTO ruled that the asserted claims in the Inaba patents are invalid.
 The Osaka District Court also ruled, on different grounds, that the patents are invalid and also that Callaway Golf does not infringe the patents.
 Inaba appealed both the Osaka District Court and Japan PTO rulings to the Japan Intellectual Property High Court.
-The Intellectual Property High Court is considering the appeal of the Japan PTO's ruling on the design patent, has remanded the invalidation of the utility patent to the Japan PTO for further proceedings based on a technical issue, and is considering the appeal of the Osaka District Court's decision.
+The Intellectual Property High Court held the '582 patent invalid, and is considering the appeal of the validity and alleged infringement of the '303 patent.

 On July 11, 2008, the Company was sued in the Eastern District of Texas by Nicholas Colucci, dba EZ Line Putters, pursuant to a complaint asserting that the Odyssey White Hot XG No. 7, White Hot XG (Long) No. 7, Black Series i No. 7, and White Hot XG Sabertooth putters infringed U.S. Patent No. 4,962,927 literally and through the doctrine of equivalents.
 The complaint also alleged that the Company's Marxman and iTrax putters infringed the alleged trade dress of plaintiff's EZ Line putters.
 The Company responded to the complaint on September 5, 2008, denying that it infringed the patent or trade dress.
 After a five day trial, a jury found that Callaway Golf did not literally infringe the patent, and did not infringe the trade dress of plaintiff's putters.
 The jury determined that Callaway Golf did infringe the patent pursuant to the doctrine of equivalents but awarded plaintiff only \$135,000.
 Callaway Golf has asked the trial court to set aside the jury's verdict, and to enter judgment for Callaway Golf, on the equivalents claim.
+At the invitation of the Court, Callaway Golf has also moved for judgment as a matter of law that the patent is invalid as obvious.
 The plaintiff has asked for a new trial on damages.
-Both motions are pending.
+All three motions are pending in the trial court.